-As it’s been a fairly tough week, with work and personal circumstances, yesterday, I decided to go out for a run with my cousin, Anneliese.
+As it’s been a fairly tough week, with work and personal circumstances, yesterday, I decided to go out for a run on Hayle Beach with my cousin, Anneliese.

 We posed for a quick picture outside my mum’s house (“Mexico House”) and then set off towards the beach.
 It didn’t take long before we had crossed the towans (Cornish word for sand dunes) and were on the cliffs, where we stopped for yet another photo.

 Views from Hayle Beach

 It was a beautiful day, so I made a slightly crazy decision to run on the beach.
 This is a rare occurrence as I find running on sand really difficult.
 Fortunately, the tide was on its way out, so the sand was quite firm.

 I love Hayle beach.
 It is my home town’s main tourist attraction, proudly described as ‘three miles of golden sands’.
 The beach goes north-east to Gwithian/Godrevy Towans and south-west to Hayle Estuary.
 (Heyl is the Cornish word for estuary).
 Across the bay, it is possible to see St. Ives.